XOP/news-scraper/README.md

 > IMPORTANT!

 Current version is work in progress, documentation is not up-to-date.
-If you want to try stable working example, check out [latest release](https://github.com/XOP/news-scraper/tree/0.5.0-beta).
+If you want to try stable working example, check out [latest release](https://github.com/XOP/news-scraper/releases/tag/0.10.0) and follow installation instructions.

 > Why?